TykTechnologies/tyk/README.md

 [Rate Limiting](https://tyk.io/docs/basic-config-and-security/control-limit-traffic/rate-limiting/#setting-rate-limits-in-the-tyk-community-edition-gateway-ce) & Quotas: Protect your upstreams from becoming overloaded and/or apply limits for each consumer.

-[API Versioning](https://tyk.io/docs/tyk-apis/tyk-gateway-api/api-definition-objects/versioning-endpoint/) - API Versions can be easily set and deprecated at a specific time and date.
+[API Versioning](https://tyk.io/docs/tyk-apis/tyk-gateway-api/api-definition-objects/versioning-endpoint/) - API Versions can be easily set and sunset (deprecated) at a specific time and date.

 [Granular Access Control](https://tyk.io/docs/security/security-policies/secure-apis-method-path/) - Grant access to one or more APIs on a per version and operation basis.

 [Blocklist](https://tyk.io/docs/tyk-apis/tyk-gateway-api/api-definition-objects/ip-blacklisting/)/[Allowlist](https://tyk.io/docs/tyk-apis/tyk-gateway-api/api-definition-objects/ip-whitelisting/)/Ignored endpoint access - Enforce strict security models on a version-by-version basis to your access points.

-Analytics logging - Record detailed usage data on who is using your API's (raw data only)
+Analytics logging - Record detailed usage data on who is using your APIs (raw data only)

 [CORS](https://tyk.io/docs/tyk-apis/tyk-gateway-api/api-definition-objects/cors/) - Enable CORS for certain APIs so users can make browser-based requests